escopecz/veetr/readme.md

    - Click on the Wi-Fi icon in the taskbar
    - Select "Luna_Sailing" from the list of available networks
    - Click "Connect"
-   - Enter the password (default: "lunapassword")
+   - No password required (default: open network)
    - If prompted that "There's no internet access", select "Yes" to connect anyway
    - Windows may show a "No internet access" message in the Wi-Fi icon - this is normal

    **On macOS:**
    - Click on the Wi-Fi icon in the menu bar
    - Select "Luna_Sailing" from the dropdown list
-   - Enter the password (default: "lunapassword")
+   - No password required (default: open network)
    - If a warning about no internet access appears, click "Join" or "Continue"
    - macOS may automatically reconnect to other known networks; if this happens, click the Wi-Fi icon and manually select "Luna_Sailing" again